 Short-term Care: ER Visits

 This tells you the number of emergency room visits per 1,000 days of short-term patient care.
-There is usually a correlation between reduced emergency room visits and the quality of nursing home care.
+There is a correlation between keeping patients out of the emergency room and the overall quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

 In Autumn Lake Healthcare at Arlington West, 73.32% Percentage of Resident

 Measures the percentage of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
 Many in the industry believe that this is a reliable measure of a nursing home's rehabilitation services.